F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 This policy is not a contract.
 The University reserves the right to modify the application of these procedures consistent with applicable law to provide, in its discretion, equitable treatment of Complainant and Respondent.

-Inquiries about the application of Equal Opportunity and Non-Discrimination Policy (F.3) or Hazing Policy (F.55) and its implementing regulations may be referred to USI’s Title IX Coordinator and Director of Institutional Equity and/or the Assistant Secretary for the Department of Education’s Office of Civil Rights.
+Inquiries about the application of Equal Opportunity and Non-Discrimination Policy (F.3) or Hazing Policy (F.55) and its implementing regulations may be referred to USI’s Director of Institutional Equity and/or the Assistant Secretary for the Department of Education’s Office of Civil Rights.

 XIII.
 Contacts